How to Level Up Fast in ICARUS

 Get used to this view

-If you’d like to watch TV while you grind XP, this method requires the least attention to your screen.
+If you’d like to watch TV while you grind XP, this method requires the least attention to your screen and still works nicely for lower levels.

 Required: All you’ll need for this method is a stone pickaxe, and an area with rocks.

-It isn’t as fast as the other methods, but it’s pretty close to the Utility Method, but requires basically zero attention.
+It isn’t as fast as the other methods, but requires basically zero attention.
 You may have to occasionally reset your position, but once you find a rhythm you can just slowly move left or right with [A] and [D] as you hold down [LMB].

 It’s pretty easy for a bear or a pack of wolves to sneak up on you while you’ve got a face full of tree and bush.
 Luckily, there’s an easy way to keep yourself safe: fences!

-Unlock Thatch Railing (or Wood Railing if you’re level 5+) and create a small pen near the area you’re going to be leveling in.
+Unlock Thatch Building Trim Set for the Railing (or Wood Building Trim Set if you’re level 5+) and create a small pen near the area you’re going to be leveling in.
 Make sure you have a bow and some arrows crafted, along with a knife (when things get a little too close).

 If predators attack you, simply sprint to your pen and jump inside.
 You can then use your bow and knife to fight back; it will have to destroy the railing before it can attack you, and if it does manage to break through you should have done enough damage to it that you can win the fight.
 Alternatively, jump out and run, leaving the railing behind as a barrier — we discuss this strategy in more detail in our Surviving Bears guide!